 Contact a Florida CDL DUI Lawyer for Help

 When you are stopped while driving your commercial vehicle and arrested for a DUI, your first step should be to contact a Florida CDL DUI lawyer.
 Your livelihood is at stake.
 If you refused to take a breath, blood, or urine test upon arrest, then your CDL will have been suspended immediately.
-At Erika Valcarcel, Criminal Defense Lawyer, P.A. contact us so we can request the appropriate administrative hearing within the short time span granted under the law and aggressively fight for you to keep your CDL while you await the results of your DUI charge.
+At Erika Valcarcel, Criminal Defense Lawyer, P.A. contact our firm so we can request the appropriate administrative hearing within the short time span granted under the law and aggressively fight for you to keep your CDL while you await the results of your DUI charge.
 We will also build you the strongest defense possible under the law to fight the DUI charge in Florida.

 For more information on how a DUI can affect your driving career, contact a qualified Sarasota DUI lawyer form Erika Valcarcel, Criminal Defense Lawyer, P.A. at (941) 363-7900 and schedule a free initial consultation.